Fiberglass Pump House for Pump Skid Case Study

 Studies showed that the best solution for Seal Rock’s water woes was for them to develop a primary water supply system built to new seismic and tsunami resilience standards; therefore removing the physical and financial threats associated with maintaining their current problematic system.
 Using grants and loans from the USDA’s Water and Waste Disposal Program and the State of Oregon, the Seal Rock Water District was able to build infrastructure to treat the drinking water and provide a reliable water source for the rural coastal community through the Beaver Creek Water Supply Project, which has an expected completion date of summer 2021.

-The shelter itself consists of a standard 6’ double door with a low-profile threshold for easy equipment access and removal.
+The pump house enclosure consists of a standard 6’ double door with a low-profile threshold for easy equipment access and removal.
 A ventilation package including a 12” shutter-mounted exhaust fan and thermostat was installed to keep the pumps cool in the warmer months.
 The insulation in the ceiling and walls was upgraded to 2” with an R-value of 15 for additional climate control in the cooler months.

 When asked about his experience working with Shelter Works, Pirtle explained, “Shelter Works provides the quality and expertise for top quality, complete package opportunities.
 I have worked with Shelter Works for many years, and I feel that every package we've offered using their buildings is a step above other manufacturers.”